 What did God intend from the creation order for human beings in relation to wealth and economics?
 Since at least the Protestant Reformation, many Christians thought it is relatively straightforward to read Genesis 1 and say that God wanted human beings to simply have dominion over the created world.
 This view of the biblical phrase 'rule and subdue' (Gen.1:28) as dominion over natural resources coincided with, and to a large degree fueled, the growth of capitalism.
 Political theories like those of John Locke and Adam Smith were based on ideas of private property that referenced Genesis 1.
 But was this what God intended from the creation order?
+Elsewhere, I have provided my treatment of Genesis 1 in the context of the Pentateuch and the Old Testament as a whole.1 I have also benefited a great deal from Kikawada and Quinn's comparison of Genesis 1 - 11 to the other Ancient Near Eastern creation stories, where they conclude that Genesis 1 - 11 is a ringing defense of the dignity of each and every human being as being made in the image of a loving God.2 The other creation stories limit the value and worth of human beings in favor of some 'social order,' a social order which assuredly benefits the rich and powerful.3

-I have already provided my treatment of Genesis 1 in the context of the Pentateuch and the Old Testament as a whole, and I find this Protestant view of 'dominion' to be completely deficient, primarily because of a lack of serious scholarship integrating Genesis 1 with the rest of its literary and theological context: God's original commission to humanity to spread the garden over the wild creation is simply not possible anymore.
-Even when we factor in ecological or environmental sustainability questions, which I support wholeheartedly, I do not believe that that approximates the real significance of Genesis 1.
-I will return to fully address that question on a canonical level when I examine Paul and 1 Corinthians.
-For the moment, however, I make an argument from a different angle.
-I believe that Protestants (among others) largely neglected the question of what God intended for human economic relationships from the creation, and how does Jesus relate to that vision.
-What I find missing from these analyses of Scripture is a fuller treatment of the question, 'How did God intend human beings to relate to one another economically prior to the fall?'
+I find the Protestant view of 'dominion' to be problematic, primarily because of a lack of serious scholarship integrating Genesis 1 and 2 with the rest of its literary and theological context: God's original commission to humanity to spread the garden over the wild creation is simply not possible anymore.
+Even when we factor in ecological or environmental sustainability questions, which I support wholeheartedly, I do not believe that that approximates the real significance of Genesis 1 and 2, when human beings were empowered spiritually and supernaturally to spread the wondrous garden of Eden over the wild creation.
+A thorough treatment of this topic must address that question on a canonical level, especially including Paul and 1 Corinthians because of Paul's thorough and systematic treatment of Jesus' resurrection as God's resumption of His original purposes for humanity